Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 Mei 2026 13.39.31 UTC
+- WIB: Rabu, 6 Mei 2026 16.32.48 UTC
-- WITA: Rabu, 6 Mei 2026 14.39.31 UTC
+- WITA: Rabu, 6 Mei 2026 17.32.48 UTC
-- WIT: Rabu, 6 Mei 2026 15.39.31 UTC
+- WIT: Rabu, 6 Mei 2026 18.32.48 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

 Kategori: technology